f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 appending ".open" or ".free" at the end of the package name.

 You can also use `Ignore` to ignore package name searching.
-This should only be used in some specific cases, for example if the app’s build.gradle file does not contain the package name.
+This should only be used in some specific cases, for example if the app's build.gradle file does not contain the package name.